rzzzwilson/pyCacheBack/README.md

 In a real zoomable tiled map display we would actually have a key that also contains the zoom level.
 We leave this out in the code above so the example is simple.
+It's not hard to add into the above code.

 ###Notes

-When this is used to cache things like OSM map tiles we should have some method of *aging* tiles so we pick up tiles that might change.
+Since things like OpenStreetMap tiles are crowd-edited we should have some method of *aging* tiles so we pick up OSM tiles that might have changed.
 This could be an external batch process which might just delete older tiles in the on-disk cache, or it could check for changes in the OSM tile repository and update or delete only out of date local tiles.